 Columbia Falls man booked on negligent homicide charge for allegedly running over ex-wife

 Oct.
-18—Authorities on Wednesday arrested a Columbia Falls man who prosecutors say ran over his ex-wife in Martin City last June and then fled the scene.
+19—Authorities on Wednesday arrested a Columbia Falls man who prosecutors say ran over his ex-wife in Martin City last June and then fled the scene.

 Kenneth James Floyd, 38, was booked into the county jail Oct.
 18 with bail set at $100,000.
 Prosecutors filed a single count of felony negligent homicide against him in Flathead County District Court on Oct.
 3.